moinsen-dev/db_adk/README.md

 # DB-ADK: Database-Driven Agent Development Kit

 DB-ADK is a Python package that extends Google's Agent Development Kit (ADK) to create a fully database-driven approach for building and managing agent networks.
-This approach minimizes explicit Python coding by storing agent configurations, prompts, and tool definitions in a PostgreSQL database.
+This approach minimizes explicit Python coding by storing agent configurations, prompts, and tool definitions in a SQLite database.

 ## Key Features

-- **Database-Driven**: Store all agent and tool configurations in PostgreSQL
+- **Database-Driven**: Store all agent and tool configurations in SQLite
 - **Minimal Python Coding**: Define new agents and tools through the database or API without writing new code
 - **Dynamic Loading**: Automatically load tools and create agents from database records
 - **Agent Networks**: Build complex multi-agent systems with different relationship types